richardso21/resume/RSOresume.typ

   "Software Engineering Intern",
   ("06/2023", "08/2023"),
 )[
-  - Implemented CRUD logging into an internal PostgreSQL database and RESTful API interface to elevate console visibility.
+  - Implemented CRUD logging into a backend PostgreSQL database and REST API to elevate user visibility of Tanium Server.
   - Rapidly tackled 50+ Jira tickets within a 10-week internship maintaining a Knex.js and React TypeScript codebase.
-  - Exercised test-driven development and data validation using Jest, Jasmine, and Joi to ensure UI and API reliability.
+  - Exercised test-driven development and data validation best practices using Jest, Jasmine, and Joi.
 ]

 #resumeEntry(